 Our safety net - keep social security public

 If you are ill, disabled, struggling to find a job, bringing up children, or past working age then you can apply for social security benefits to help you.
-This safety net is funded by taxpayers and distributed by the government on the basis of need.
-However, privatisation is threatening our safety net.
-Many private companies involved in social security are too expensive, have made mistakes that have damaged people’s lives, and have increased inequality.
+This safety net is there for all of us if we need it.

 Photo taken from the film 'I, Daniel Blake' (2016).